milvus-io/milvus/docs/design_docs/index_design.md

 ## 8.3 Feature Design

 IndexCoord has two main structures, NodeManager and MetaTable.
-NodeManager is used to manage IndexNode node information, and MetaTable is used to maintain index related information.
+NodeManager is used to manage IndexNode node information, and MetaTable is used to maintain index-related information.

 IndexCoord mainly has these functions: